whoisburhan/whoisburhan/README.md

 <!--<p align=""> <a href="https://twitter.com/whoisburhan" target="blank"><img src="https://img.shields.io/twitter/follow/whoisburhan?logo=linkedin&style=for-the-badge" alt="whoisburhan" /></a> </p>-->

 I'm Burhan.
 A moronic game developer/programmer for the last 6 years.
 In my journey, I have worked with many studios and individual clients.
 I love the 2D art style personally but also worked in 3D Games.
 Oh, one thing don't get confused by my public repository code, I can write code much cleaner than this 😅 I love to mess up with shader although I am not very good at it yet.
-If you want to work with an Alien from other world feel free to knock me, Just don't inform NASA about me plz......
+If you want to work with an Alien from another world feel free to knock me, Just don't inform NASA about me plz......

 - 🌱 I’m currently learning **Shader Graph in Unity**